loki-4445/portfolio/README.md

 1. Replace placeholder text and images in the `index.html` file with your own content.
 2. Update styles in the `style.css` file to personalize the design.
-3. (Optional) Use a deployment service like GitHub Pages, Netlify, or Vercel to host your site.
+3. Use a deployment service like GitHub Pages, Netlify, or Vercel to host your site.

 ## Folder Structure